Plant protection products

 - prune trees and shrubs.

 If you need to use a plant protection product, it must be approved by the Swedish Chemicals Agency.
 Approved plant protection products always have a four-digit registration number and are divided into three authorisation classes.
 Products marked Class 3 may be used by the general public.
-In the Pesticides Register (in Swedish only) available from the Swedish Chemicals Agency, you can check the registration number and see if the product is approved, what class it belongs to and find other important information.
+In the Pesticides Register (in Swedish only) External link. available from the Swedish Chemicals Agency, you can check the registration number and see if the product is approved, what class it belongs to and find other important information.

 Look for the warning label on the plant protection product’s packaging and read the information provided so that you know how to handle the product safely.